vitormiura/boschview/web/README.md

 **Todo**

-- Modal search box in Home page when clicking the search icon in header
+[x] Modal search box in Home page when clicking the search icon in header

-- Study about creating charts in react
+[ ] Study about creating charts in react

+[ ] Improve page styling

 **MVP:**

 - Show charts in a dashboard view in Home page (using chart.js or similar) (Projects p/area, most used technologies, number of students p/area etc...)